Kendama: Origins, Precursors, and Parallels

 The origins of the game are disputed.
 It is believed by some to be a variant of the French ball-and-cup game bilboquet (bil "ball" boquet "small tree"), a toy that dates back to the 16th century and was popular in Europe during the 17th century.
-During that same period the kendama is believed to have arrived in Japan via the Silk Road from China during the Edo period (1600-1868), with some scholars specifying that it arrived between 1420 and 1500.
+During that same period the kendama is believed to have arrived in Japan via the Silk Road from China during the Edo period (1600-1868).

 Hatsukaichi City in Hiroshima Prefecture is considered to be the birthplace of the modern Japanese Kendama due to the city becoming the first place for kendama manufacturing.
 Hamagatsu Ekusa created the shape of the kendama that is widely recognized today in 1919 in Kure city.
 During the early 20th century the toy had two side cups and was called a jitsugetsu ball (日月ボール)., literally translating to "sun and moon ball", because of the ball's representation of the sun and the cups' likeness to the crescent moon.